sheldonhull/sheldonhull.hugo/content/docs/powershell.md

 ---
 title: powershell
 date: 2019-03-19
-toc: true
-excerpt: A cheatsheet for some interesting PowerShell related concepts that might benefit others looking for some tips and tricks
+summary: A cheatsheet for some interesting PowerShell related concepts that might benefit others looking for some tips and tricks
 slug: powershell
 permalink: /docs/powershell